ellyess/WGAN-Regression/README.md

 ### Notebooks:
 * Run `notebooks/run_models.ipynb` for synthetic datasets
 * Run `notebooks/Multi_Output_WGAN_Spiral.ipynb` for as a stand alone notebook demonstrating the Multi-output regression.
-* Run `alternative code/notebooks/run_models_silverdata.ipynb` for silver nanoparticle dataset using alternative code
-* Run `alternative code/notebooks/Fixed_input.ipynb` for Fixed-input regression using alternative code
+* Run `alternative code/notebooks/Fixed_input.ipynb` for fixed-input regression
 ### The Data
 * Synthetic datasets found in `datasets.py`: `sinus`, `circle`, `multi`, `3d`, `moons` taken from `sklelarn.datasets`, `helix, `eye` and `heter`
 * Any datasets requiring files can be found in the `data` folder.